howisonlab/dwts_dataset/README.md

 repo2docker --volume .:on-disk .
 ```

-That gives you a notebook environment in which you can edit the files in the `on-disk` folder and those edits will persist.
+That gives you a notebook environment in which you can edit the files in the `~/on-disk` folder and those edits will persist.

 ## Understanding the dataset